-Applications are available online at www.bluecc.edu, "forms for students" or can be requested by visiting any BMCC location.
+Applications are available online at www.bluecc.edu, go to STUDENTS along the top of the page then scroll down to "Forms for Students", then click on Admission Application Form.
 Submit completed forms to any BMCC location or by mail to BMCC, PO Box 100, Pendleton, OR 97801.